2030 Dialogue for Sustainable Development

 The 2030 Agenda encompasses 17 specific targets.
 They apply universally to all countries, and also include environmental sustainability alongside social and economic development.
 Implementation is not just the task of governments, however.
 As part of the 'Global Partnership for Sustainable Development' (SDG 17), all key partners, authorities, civil society, business and the scientific community are called upon to act together.

-Governments are asked to mobilise multi-stakeholder implementation partnerships.
+Governments are asked to mobilize multi-stakeholder implementation partnerships.
 Non-governmental bodies are also expected to contribute to implementation as their skills and resources allow.